SkylineCommunications/dataminer-docs/connector-help/connector_help/SES S.A. TEMOS.md

 This page displays the **Channel Table**, which shows the data from the uploaded **Channel CSV** file and the telemetry data of each channel.

 The **Channel CSV** file is loaded automatically after the LRV file has been loaded (See "LRV" section below).
 The Channel CSV file should be placed in the following web location: <https://lamp.dino.astra.ses/bro-tools/chlist/start.php?page=dataminer-channel-list>.
-The fileis loaded automatically every 10 minutes in case there are changes.
+The file is loaded automatically every 10 minutes in case there are changes.
 The **Import Channel File** button allows you to update the file manually.
 For more information on the configuration of the file, refer to the "Notes" section below.

 Via the **Configuration** subpage of the Channels page, you can configure the **User** and **Password** that will be used to access the **Channel CSV** file in the web location.
 This web location can also be edited on this subpage.
 In addition, the **IP address** and **Port** that will be used when creating the Probe elements can also be edited on this subpage.